LewisIsWorking/PathWarsWiki/Writerside/topics/Arc-7-Junima-rescue-arc.md

 when you were tortured, and he abandoned you to the mercy of this rider of death.
 My stepfather’s love for Korvosa led him to become a slave to an ungrateful god of pain.
-My stepmother’s love for mortals led to me being constantly bullied, betrayed, and beaten by them, simply because they can’t withstand the truth.”
+My stepmother’s love for mortals led to me being constantly bullied, betrayed, and beaten by them, simply because they can’t withstand the truth."
 Lastly, Andaisin's love for herself made me into a weapon of flesh and blood who imitates what you would call a person.

-Selenor’s soulless eyes stare at Junima as he continues, "I am unable to feel this so-called love… and yet I have endured all of this.
+Selenor's soulless eyes stare at Junima as he continues, "I am unable to feel this so-called love, and yet I have endured all of this.
 I know that family is important, which is why I would die for you over and over again.
 I also know that doomsday must be stopped, but my ability to choose is limited by my directives.
 Unlike you, I am a passive player in this grand game—I can only react to your choices.